-It interesting to know that even though most of us have dogs or have been raising dogs our entire life, we still do not know many things about these adorable fur babies.
+It is interesting to know that even though most of us have dogs or have been raising dogs our entire life, we still do not know many things about these adorable fur babies.
 One of these many things is dog size.
 Only a handful of breeders and fur owners really understand what the sizes are and what kind of care each need.

 Small Dogs